Huntly: Arts

 Huntly is home to Deveron Projects, an arts organisation that invites artists from all over the world to come and live and work in the town.
 Since 1995 it has worked with a 'town is the venue' methodology, connecting artists, communities and places.
 It hosts artists and projects that explore local, regional and global topics, such as forestry, geology, botany, foraging, anthropology, history, politics and art.
 Over 100 renowned artists have spent time in the town, including Roman Signer and Hamish Fulton.

 Walking is often used as a medium to bring people together for these projects, and Deveron Projects has a Walking Institute that commissions artists to make walks.
 Their annual Slow Marathon started in 2012 in collaboration with Ethiopian artist Mihret Kebede.
 Deveron Projects also runs a community kitchen and gardening projects.
 In 2013 Deveron Projects won Huntly the Creative Place Award, which recognises 'creativity across Scotland’s smaller communities'.

 Geography

 Brown Hill is located in Huntly parish.

 Sports

-There is salmon and trout fishing on the Rivers Deveron and Bogie, which are administered by the River Deveron Salmon Fisheries Board.
-Its other principal outdoor activities include golf, Nordic Skiing in Clashindarroch Forest, walking, mountain biking and Rugby.
-The local football team is Huntly F.C., the local rugby union side is Huntly RFC.
+The local rugby union side is Huntly RFC.

+Huntly is the home town of professional darts player John Henderson.